click on photo to go back ...

 In 1944 former N.Y. stage producer Murray Phillips' widow Lucille Phillips (né Arnold), fell head over heels in love with an actor, Howard Smith.
 Physically Howard, with his portly belly, towered over Lucy.
 Her daughter Peggy describes him in her memoirs:

 "Huge and genial, with a deep rumbling laugh, Smith's talent commanded high respect in theatrical circles.
 Coming from a vaudeville background he had mastered a comedic sense of timing that was the envy of all his peers.
 With his bright blue eyes, shock of white hair and baby-smooth skin, he resembled a robust, beardless Santa Claus.
 Howard adored my mother, and she him.
 They danced the night away to Eddie Duchin's music at the Astor Hotel Roof, went for Sunday drives in the country, and savored gourmet candle-lit dinners.
-The romance progressed and in Decemberember of 1949, Howard had been offered leading roles in two new plays slated for Broadway.
+The romance progressed and in December of 1949, Howard had been offered leading roles in two new plays slated for Broadway.
 One was a comedy, and because most of his successes had always been in comedies, he was pre-disposed to accept that play over the other which was a drama "Death of a Salesman".
 Before choosing, however, he brought both scripts home to Lucille and asked her to have me read them.
 By then I had achieved a fairly respected reputation in the theatre as a press representative and writer."

 As a balding, heavy-set American character actor, he relocated to Hollywood in 1946 and specialized in judges, police officers, corporate bigwigs and assorted choleric authoritarians.
+In the following years he made the following movies: Her Kind of Man

-"The Magic Touch" (1947) From L to R: William Terry as Jeff Turner, Sara Anderson as Cathy Turner, Frances Comstock as Amy Thompson and Howard Smith as J. L. Thompson.
-The production opened September 3rd, 1947 and closed after only twelve performances."State of the Union" is a 1948 American drama film directed by Frank Capra about a man's desire to run for the nomination as the Republican candidate for President, and the machinations of those around him.
-Left to right: Angela Lansbury, Howard Smith and Katharine Hepburn.
+1946 rehearsal for "Mr. Peebles and the Mr. Hooker" standing next to Howard Smith (L), Rhys Williams and Randee Sanford (R)."The Magic Touch" (1947) From L to R: William Terry as Jeff Turner, Sara Anderson as Cathy Turner, Frances Comstock as Amy Thompson and Howard Smith as J. L. Thompson.
+The production opened September 3rd, 1947 and closed after only twelve performances.

 Finally a meeting was fixed with Howard and Arthur Miller.
 Miller, pretending ignorance asked him to tell him why he was so against the play.
 "That poor man, for God's sake; the rotten things his sons say to him and his boss.
 Everybody's so down on him.
 It's just awful!"